Ronak and His Wife's Bhutan Trip with Thrillophilia

 Punakha Dzong is the reason most people put this town on a Bhutan itinerary.
 Built where the Pho Chhu and Mo Chhu rivers meet, it sat low on the riverbank with its white walls, red roofs and intricate woodwork reflecting in the water below.

-Inside, the woodwork and Buddhist murals carried the kind of detail you do not really absorb in a single visit.
+The intricate woodwork details and Buddhist murals inside were not really something one could absorb in a single visit.
 Chimi Lhakhang, the fertility temple associated with the legendary Lama Drukpa Kunley, was the other stop, and it sat in a setting that felt closer to a village than a tourist destination.

 The day trip to Gangtey is the kind that gets dropped from shorter Bhutan itineraries.